kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 });
 {% endprism %}

-The `define()` method first defines the dependencies in the array.
-It then passes them as parameters to a callback function so our custom code can access it.
+The `define()` method first defines all the code's dependencies in the array, then passes them as parameters to a callback function.
+Because of how RequireJS works, the  so our custom code can access the depen.

 As far what our custom code is doing, it takes the returned search results and places them in a page element with an id of `tipue_search_input`.
 It will "show" 10 results per page, not "show the URL" for each result and "highlight" whatever the search term was by bolding it.